Serious conditions that can be missed

 Colon cancer

-Colon or bowel cancer is the second most common cancer in Australia – around 15,000 people a year are diagnosed.
+Colon or bowel cancer is the fourth most commonly diagnosed cancer in Australia and it's estimated 1 in 20 people will be diagnosed by the time they're 85.
 “There’s a crossover of symptoms of irritable bowel syndrome, such as constipation, diarrhoea, changes in bowel habits and feeling you haven’t emptied your bowels properly,” says Dr Ballingall.
 “Sometimes there can be mucus or blood in poo and screening can detect that.”

-Screening: Current guidelines are to do a faecal occult blood test, also known as a faecal immunochemical test, every two years from the age of 50.
-If you have a family history of bowel cancer your GP may recommend a colonoscopy, in which a flexible tube with a camera is used to examine the large bowel for abnormal growths.
+Screening: Current guidelines are to do a faecal occult blood test, also known as a faecal immunochemical test, every two years from the age of 45.
+Your GP may recommend a colonoscopy, which is where a flexible tube with a camera is used to examine the large bowel for abnormal growths.

 Diabetes